 PSE Library QMAP Renovations and Seismic Retrofit

-This page provides information about the library-specific implications of the campus’ project to convert two floors of the Physical Sciences and Engineering Library into prototype space for cross-unit collaborations, with the tenant in this case being the UC Davis Center for Quantum Mathematics and Physics (QMAP), an interdisciplinary initiative to explore fundamental questions about how the universe works.
+This page provides updates and background on the campus’s project to convert floors 2 and 3 of the Physical Sciences and Engineering Library (PSEL) into space for the UC Davis Center for Quantum Mathematics and Physics (QMAP).

-In summer 2018, a campus-directed project will convert the second and third floors of the Physical Sciences and Engineering Library (PSEL) to office and collaboration space for the UC Davis Center for Quantum Mathematics and Physics (QMAP).
-The first floor and lower level of PSEL will remain library space.
-At the same time, the entire building will undergo a seismic retrofit, accessibility improvements and renovation of its fire suppression system.
+In fall 2018, a campus-directed project was launched to convert the second and third floors of the Physical Sciences and Engineering Library (PSEL) into prototype space for cross-unit collaborations – with the tenant in this case being the UC Davis Center for Quantum Mathematics and Physics (QMAP), an interdisciplinary initiative to explore fundamental questions about how the universe works.
+The first floor and lower level of PSEL remain library space.
+At the same time, the entire building is undergoing a seismic retrofit, accessibility improvements and renovation of its fire suppression system.

 - Continuing to excel in meeting library obligations to provide high quality collections for research and teaching, both during and after the shift;